VenkataBhaskarr/TechnicalBlogs/virtualEnvironments.md

 Summary :

-Creates another fresh python interpreter and can use it with your required packages
+Creates another fresh python/lang specific interpreter and then you can use your specified version packages

 ### Commands to create a virtual environments ..